mariovagomarzal/cookiecutter-dotfiles/docs/usage.md

 ### The order files

 Once we have created all the packages we want to add to our dotfiles repository, we have to tell the setup process in which order they have to be installed and configured.
 For that, we have to edit the `macos_order.sh` and/or `linux_order.sh` files.
 The syntax of these files is simple.
 Each line contains the _operation_ we want to perform and the _package_ we want to perform it on.
-The _operation_ can be either `install`, `setup` or `symlink`.
+The _operation_ can be either `install_package`, `setup_package` or `symlink_package`.
 The _package_ must be a directory inside the `common`, `macos` or `linux` directory.

 Let's see an example of the order files: